lance13c/kinetic-xyz/README.md

 * Ethereum chain wallet with browser extension like Metamask.
 You will need the browser extension.
 (I only tested it with metamask)

+### Warnings

+CoinGecko Too Many Requests - You can reach the CoinGecko if you refresh a lot on a demo api key.
+This will prevent the marketplace from loading.

 ## How to Run